vashin1/SyncedUI/README.md

-Lineage UI: A powerful & extremely lightweight Interface for 1.12 WoW clients running @ 1920x1080.
-Powered by a custom fork of pfUI - https://github.com/vashin1/pfUI

 ## Installation
 1. Unpack the ZIP & replace your Interface and WTF folders with the ones provided in the ZIP.
 Note: Backup your old ones just in case